Can You See Who Views Your Facebook Profile?

 Can you see who has viewed your Facebook profile?

 No, Facebook does not give users the option to see who viewed their profile.
-Third party apps associated with Facebook also don’t provide this info.
+Third party-apps associated with Facebook also don’t provide this info.

 How can you look at someone’s Facebook without them knowing?

 Facebook does not give users the option to see who viewed their profile, so you can look at someone's profile without them knowing.
+According to Meta, this is to protect user data and because "Facebook prioritizes user privacy."

 How can I see what my Facebook profile looks like to the public?